Elasto Mania

-Elasto Mania is a platform game released in 2000.
-It explores the notion of elastic motorcycles.
-The goal of each level is to touch the flower.
-Some require the player to collect apples spread throughout it before doing so.
+Elasto Mania is a platform type 2d motorbike computer game released in 2000.
+In it player drives motorbike with hyper elastic suspension through different platformer type levels.
+Most levels have waypoints spread throughout that the player needs touch before fininish point is active.
 There is online competition in trying to finish the levels as fast as possible and setting new world records.
 Time improvements have often shown to rely on finding new ways to solve the levels.
 Advancement also relies on polishing known styles.

 Gameplay

-The player controls a motorbike rider, and has to restart the level if their head or bike's wheels touch a rotating spiky wheel, or their head touches a solid structure (such as a wall).
-All the apples in a level must be collected before the player can touch the flower and proceed to the next level.
-Only the head and wheels of the driver interact with the level, their body being able to overlap walls without injury.
+The player controls a motorbike rider, who drives bike with hyper elastic suspension.
+Goal of each level is to collect all waypoints and then proceed to finish point through often multi-level levels.
+If drivers head or bike's wheels touch a rotating spiky wheel -obstacles, or their head touches a solid structure (such as a wall) level must be restarted.
+All the waypoint-apples in a level must be collected before the player can touch the finish point-flower and proceed to the next level.
+Only the head and wheels of the driver interact with the level terrain, their body being able to overlap walls without injury.

 The physical model, such as the elasticity of the bike frame, permits a wide range of tricks to be performed.
 These range from subtle manoeuvres to increase speed to more dramatic effects, such as an exploit of a reproducible bug in the physical model, allowing for the bike to be propelled some distance up in the air.